-Letterhead design, like almost every other field, is about communicating important information effectively.
-Usually, although by no means always, the most critical piece of info you need to communicate is who’s writing the letter - the company or individual responsible.
-After that, a return address, telephone number, email address, or fax number are all needed; but they’re not quite as important as the company name - or are they?
+Letterhead design, like almost every other field of design, is about communicating important information effectively.
+Usually (although by no means always) the most critical piece of info you need to communicate is who's writing the letter – the company or individual responsible.
+After that, a return address, telephone number or email address are all needed; but they're not quite as important as the company name.
+Or are they?

-You need to decide what are the critical pieces of information your letterhead should convey, and design using this hierarchy of importance so that the pertinent information is positioned obviously and accessibly, while less important information can be reduced in size and tucked away in a less obtrusive part of the letterhead design.
+You need to decide on the critical pieces of information your letterhead should convey, and design based on this hierarchy.
+Key information should be positioned obviously and accessibly, while less important information can be reduced in size and tucked away in a less obtrusive area.

 04. Choose the right details(opens in new tab)

-There are certain legal requirements for information you may have to include in standard communications with customers, such as registration numbers for accrediting bodies such as Companies House, The Charity Commission and so on.
-But beyond those requirements consider what information is really necessary, and choose the right details for your letterhead.
+There may be certain legal requirements for information must be included, such as registration numbers for accrediting bodies such as Companies House, or The Charity Commission.
+But beyond those requirements, consider what information is really necessary, and choose the right details for your letterhead.